stomaras/Front-End-Projects/starting-project/README.md

 isPending from useMutation will be true if request is on the way or false otherwise

 every time i rerender a component react-query executed behind the scenes

+onMutate will execute before this process is done and before you get back a response